iboard/apm/elixir/README.md

-# APM – Agile Project Manager
+# APM – The Agile Project Manager

+This is the ./elixir subfolder of APM.
+If you're new to the project, please start with README.md in the root-path of the project.

 is an umbrella project with the following parts